Quora User Expresses Annoyance At Dogs Suddenly Coming Up To Them, Asks Pet Owners Why They Do This

 Even some dog lovers wouldn't want a random dog approaching them.

 Yup, that’s what they think.
-I happen to love dogs, in general and a couple in specific, but I must be at liberty to decide when and how I meet them, mine and others.
+I happen to love dogs in general and a couple in particular, but I must be at liberty to decide when and how I meet them, mine and others.

 If I’m outdoors, my dogs are likely to be with me.
 I absolutely DON’T want anyone’s dog approaching mine.

 But more than that, teaching your dog to approach strangers is dangerous for them.
-I really don’t want anyone outside of my house to greet or touch or interact with my dogs.
+I really don’t want anyone outside of my house to greet, touch, or interact with my dogs.

 Any more than I would want my children to run up to random strangers begging for candy or hugs.
 I have had shouting matches with people who will not keep their hands off my dogs or my clients’ dogs.